LevyMaze/LevyMaze/README.md

- I’m @XLegacy9
+ I’m @XLegacy9,
- front-end developer for Websites learning back-end.
+ A front-end developer for Websites & learning back-end.

 <!---